NieR-Rein-Guide/nier-rein-apps/README.md

 This is the Core implementation of the game by reverse engineering the game code and closely follows the same structure and behavior.

 ## NierReincarnation.Api
-This is a higher level library that uses NierReincarnation.Core and exploses extra custom functionality.
+This is a higher level library that uses NierReincarnation.Core and exposes extra custom functionality.

 ## NierReincarnation.Datamine
 An application used to datamine information from the game.
 It has a dependency on [AssetStudio](https://github.com/Perfare/AssetStudio).